Lou-Martin/extending_testing_p2_challenge/test_plan.md

 Actual Result: Upon running the program with Ali Archer Ball Coach Myers Winter in the allowlist only Coach made it into finals.
 The names on the allowlist were separated by newlines.
 Re-running test with items on allowlist seperated by commas.
 Same result, only Coach made it onto the finals.
 PROCEED TO TEST SCRIPT 4.

-Test Script 2: Happy Path with Droplist
+~~Test Script 2: Happy Path with Droplist~~ Removed due to timeconstraints

 Precondition: Populate the originals directory with the generated files.
 Action: Create a droplist file with none of the surnames used in the originals directory.